lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 to go through with the marriage.

 This becomes problematic when a nephil finds himself/herself bound to multiple different marriage contracts each of which requires that the contractee live and act on the marriage.
-With penalties that can and frequently do include death for non-compliance, and contracts writen in ways that do *not* include the monogamy proper to a true marriage, but rather allow for the pagan concept of multiple spouces, the contractee frequently experiences severe temptation.
-Careful and prudential judgement is needed to determine if, in any individual case, any of the nephilim in these relationships are operating under sufficient durress due to the contracts as to impair their free choice.
+With penalties that can and frequently do include death for non-compliance, and contracts written in ways that do *not* include the monogamy proper to a true marriage, but rather allow for the pagan concept of multiple spouses, the contractee frequently experiences severe temptation.
+Careful and prudential judgement is needed to determine if, in any individual case, any of the nephilim in these relationships are operating under sufficient duress due to the contracts as to impair their free choice.
 Part of this prudential judgement must include the reality that one or more of the participants may be poorly catechised or even entirely uncatecised as regards to a true and proper understanding of marriage.
 They may have approached the Church having grown in this understanding only after having been in relationship for some time, or because some subset of the participants is more catechised than other participants and desires guidance.
-Each situation will present unique challenges and careful consideration will need to be made of the particular particpants, the precise contract(s) involved, and the preasures on them.
+Each situation will present unique challenges and careful consideration will need to be made of the particular participants, the precise contract(s) involved, and the pressures on them.

 ### The TriWizard Contract and the Goblet of Fire

-Historically three of the biggest European schools of magic have used an artifact they name "the Goblet of Fire" to conduct a magical lottery of student volunteers who are entered into a contract by virtue of winning this lottery.
+Historically three of the biggest European schools of magic have used an artefact they name "the Goblet of Fire" to conduct a magical lottery of student volunteers who are entered into a contract by virtue of winning this lottery.
 The nephilim strongly believe that this contract involves, if violated, the loss of magic.
 They are inaccurate, the actual *loss* of *being nephil* is not a possible consequence of a contract.
 What it can do is prevent a Contractee who violates its terms from _using_ their magic, or rather, cause their own magic to bind itself that way.
 The nature of the selection, built into the Goblet, ensures that the Contractee has the necessary magic, inherited from the Thrones, to be able to self-bind this way.
-Those without sufficient magic of this type are inelgible for selection.
-It is worth noting that the nephilim community has an inacurate understanding of precisely how magic works, and thus how strength in magic is evaluated _by_ magic, this is a large part of why the selections made by the Goblet are such a mystery to them.
+Those without sufficient magic of this type are ineligible for selection.
+It is worth noting that the nephilim community has an inaccurate understanding of precisely how magic works, and thus how strength in magic is evaluated _by_ magic, this is a large part of why the selections made by the Goblet are such a mystery to them.

 ### Debt